 Of course, there was a slight uptick in the acceptability of political discourse when Don Cherry delivered his boffo performance at the mayor’s inaugural meeting.
 “Atta boy, Grapes!
 Sweater the bunch of whiners.”
 Sweater as a verb?
 What does that even mean?
 I was afraid to ask lest it make me even more conspicuous in their presence.

 They love their Don Cherry, just like they love their mayor because they sense the two are just ‘one of them’.
 Aside from a similar vocabulary and a propensity toward constant sweating, I don’t see the comparison, frankly.
 But maybe I don’t have the right kind of eyes, as Hunter S. Thompson once framed it.
 “That’s right, you don’t,” Darlene informs me when I use such a turn of phrase.
 “You nerdy bookworm.
 Come here and give your honey a kiss.”

 They also love their sports.
 Any sports, really.
 Hockey, the NFL, something utterly barbaric called Ultimate Fighting.
 Do you have any idea what that is?
 Men in a cage, kicking and punching each other into bloodied pulps until one renders the other unconscious!
 It so riles the boys up around here that they inevitably wind up trying out some of there ‘killer’ moves on each other (and me, unfortunately) until somebody, again inevitably, winds up pulling, bashing or splitting something.
-I’ve lost a tooth after being forcibly thrown into one of their impromptu matches and consider myself lucky at that.

 Strangely, they also watch curling.